scala/scala-lang/blog/_posts/2018-04-30-in-a-nutshell.md

  - **Completeness**.
 Tasty is Scala 3's interchange format, so basing the reflection API on it means no information is lost.
  - **Stability**.
 As an interchange format, Tasty will be kept stable.
 Its evolution will be carefully managed with a strict versioning system.
 So the reflection API can be evolved in a controlled way.
  - **Compiler Independence**.
-Tasty has been designed to be independent of the actual Scala compilers supporting it.
-So the reflection API can be easily ported to new compilers.
+Tasty is designed to be independent of the actual Scala compilers supporting it.
+Besides the Dotty implementation there is now also a proof-of-concept system that shows that `scalac` can generate Tasty trees, and it is even conceivable to generate them from Java.
+This means that the reflection API can be easily ported to new compilers.
 If a compiler supports Tasty as the interchange format, it can be made to support the reflection API at the same time.

 ## Scala in a Nutshell